 The data used by Flexera Analytics is automatically copied from the compliance database to the data warehouse database.
-There are 4 ways that updating this data is triggered.
+There are 3 ways that updating this data is triggered.

-- The Inventory import and license reconcile scheduled task.
-At the completion of this task, a separate task will be triggered to copy the appropriate data from the compliance database to the data warehouse database. - The Data warehouse export scheduled task. - The BatchProcessTaskConsole executable.
-Using the BatchProcessTaskConsole.exe with the appropriate command line options can trigger the copying of data from the compliance database to the data warehouse database.
-For example: C:\Program Files (x86)\Flexera Software\FlexNet Manager Platform\DotNet\bin\ BatchProcessTaskConsole.exe run FnmsDashboardUpdate - Partial exports.
-Creating, editing and deleting of some objects in the interface for FlexNet Manager Suite will trigger the partial copying of data from the compliance database to the data warehouse database.
-By default FlexNet Manager Suite will poll for changes every 60 seconds and if a change, or changes to data have been detected in the compliance database, a partial export will be triggered to copy those changes to data warehouse database; unless a partial export has been executed within the last 15 minutes.
+- The Inventory import and license reconcile as scheduled in IT Asset Management Settings Defaults > Inventory.
+At the completion of this task, a separate task will be triggered to copy the appropriate data from the compliance database to the data warehouse database. - The Data warehouse export scheduled task. - Partial exports.
+Creating, editing and deleting of some objects in the interface for IT Asset Management will trigger the partial copying of data from the compliance database to the data warehouse database.
+By default IT Asset Management will poll for changes every 60 seconds and if a change, or changes to data have been detected in the compliance database, a partial export will be triggered to copy those changes to data warehouse database; unless a partial export has been executed within the last 15 minutes.